 This is, similarly, true in relation to these men's relationships with their male friends during their time at university.
 They are told, very explicitly at times, that their goal and end-result of their time at university should be to find a romantic "partner" (here, 'partner' is always heterosexual, so can simply be swapped for 'wife' in the case of these men).
-By dedicating themselves to their male friendships, rather than advancing their heterosexual relations or prospective relations, these men are running counter to the
+By dedicating themselves to their male friendships, rather than advancing their heterosexual relations or prospective relations, these men are running counter to the university's aims as well as contrary to the expected results of their time.
+In some senses then, this period of their lives is not merely liminal - as outside of the normalized life (and space) - but is also liminal secondarily in the goals with which they are approaching the period (which is counter to both 'normal' life as well as the expectations of the liminal period itself).
+Therefore, the continuation of this liminal period, extending it or aiming to make it permanent, is an alternative act of rebellion against a social system that suggests level of appropriateness for sociality within the confines of a heterosexual framework.38 Building off of work on permanent liminality, my argument pushes forward thinking on this thinking through arguing not simply about liminality's temporal place in these guys' relationship but by simultaneously situating in relation to individual understandings of the liminal period that runs counter to a relational frame that seek to push heteronormativity as it is driven by homosociality.

-13 There is extensive writings on writes of passage, as well as some which deals with American men and rites of passage.
+36 There is extensive writings on writes of passage, as well as some which deals with American men and rites of passage.
 Which is to say that this period does not, in the author's opinion, exist explicitly as a rite of passage but can be perceived and treated - both by the men themselves and others - as such.
-14 Kimmel's analysis is, it must be noted, premised upon heteronormative beliefs about what 'adulthood'

-should look like.
+37 Kimmel's analysis is, it must be noted, premised upon heteronormative beliefs about what 'adulthood' should look like.
 For fuller discussion, see Karioris, 2014.